natecraddock/website/content/blog/2022/consistency-in-zigs-type-system.md

 `const Point = struct { ... }` allows for reuse.

 This is because Zig types are first-class values at compile time.
-In the above code the `struct { x: i32, y: i32 }` describes a composite type of two unsigned integers.
+In the above code the `struct { x: i32, y: i32 }` describes a composite type of two signed integers.
 The assignment to `const Point` is really a compile-time assignment of data.